 This is a list of personal boundaries.
-That is, as I learn or work in a particular area, I reach a limit and some question remains.
+That is, as I learn or work in a particular area, I reach a limit and some questions remain.
 This is also a list of things I want to grok.
+This list is incredibly hard to keep up to date.
+Which is probably why it’s an oddball on the web.
+People want this but maybe people don’t want to do it.

 “The fool can ask more questions than the wise man can answer.”